UK moves to rewrite Brexit rules; EU threatens legal action

 Instead, to protect the EU’s single market, there are checks on some goods, such as meat and eggs, entering Northern Ireland from the rest of the U.K.

-But the arrangement has proved politically damaging for Johnson because it treats Northern Ireland differently from the rest of the United Kingdom, potentially weakening the province's historic links with Britain.
-Northern Ireland's Democratic Unionist Party has refused to return to the region's power-sharing government until the protocol is scrapped or substantially changed to address those concerns.
+But the arrangement has proved politically damaging for Johnson because it treats Northern Ireland differently from the rest of the United Kingdom.
+Northern Ireland's Democratic Unionist Party has refused to return to the region's power-sharing government until the protocol is scrapped or substantially changed.

-The bill to override that arrangement is expected to face opposition in Parliament, including from members of Johnson's Conservatives.
+The bill to override that arrangement is expected to face opposition in Parliament, including from members of Johnson's own Conservative ranks.
 Critics say unilaterally changing the protocol would be illegal and would damage Britain's standing with other countries because it's part of a treaty considered binding under international law.

 Associated Press reporter Samuel Petrequin in Brussels contributed to this story.